oslabs-beta/cloudband/README.md

 ## Contributing:

-If you have a suggestion that would make this better, please fork the repo and create a pull request.
+Have a suggestion?
+Found a bug?
+Want to make Cloudband even more amazing?
+Please fork the repo and create a pull request.
-Don't forget to give the project a star!
+Don't forget to give the project a star ⭐️!
 Thanks again!

 1. Fork Cloudband
 2. Clone to your local machine